What Is MDM?

 Manufacturing and service industry

 Organizations in the manufacturing industry are currently deploying and using BYOD policy in their day-to-day activity as they are adhering to Covid rules and regulations.
 They have also been able to cut down costs incurred in the maintenance of equipment and manpower.
-MDM solutions assure data security and help prevent cyber breaches or attacks.
+MDM manufacturing solutions assure data security and help prevent cyber breaches or attacks.

 Engineering and construction industry